 Having non-reentrant code is normally not a problem, but it does lead to issues when multiple threads (or tasks) are trying to use the CPU at the same time, for example when a multi-tasking operating system is to be supported.
 So it is useful to try to build reentrant functions that use the stack for storage of intermediate values, rather than static memory locations.

 The designers of the 8085 had this in mind when they designed the additional functions found the 8085 silicon.
 The “new” instructions make it very efficient to build stack relative functions (compared to the 8080), and this relieves some pressure on the small number of registers.

-push arbitrary words on the stack.
+However, there was one oversight made by the designers, as the 8085 af register pair cannot be used, in contrast to the z80, to pop and push arbitrary words on the stack.
 This reduces the number of available 16-bit registers by 1 of possible 4.
 There is one flag bit that always reads as 0, which is an subtle but annoying limitation of the 8085.